countsolomon/countsolomon/README.md

 - 👋 Hi, I’m @countsolomon
-- 👀 I’m interested in Linux, technology, networking, and programming.
+- 👀 I’m interested in Linux, programming, self hosted projects, and horror video games.
 - 🌱 I’m currently learning python, and linux.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me by email at chris93solomon11@gmail.com